Numm

 Numm is a 2013 Pakistani drama serial that portrays social issues.
 It was directed by Ahson Talish, produced by Amjad Hashmi and written by Myra Sajid.
 The show stars Fawad Khan, Sania Saeed and Kanza Wayne.

-The show tells the story of strict customs and rituals of feudal times and its impact.
+The show tells the story of strict customs and rituals of feudal times and their impact.
 The plot revolves around three people: Wali Bakht Khan, Mahjabeen and Neelum.
 It shows the effect of unwise traditions and old customs on this triangle relationship.
 Numm aired on 24 August 2013 worldwide by Geo Entertainment.
-Ahson Talish also acted in small scenes as a male protagonist (Fawad khan) father.
+Ahson Talish also acted in small scenes as the father of the male protagonist (Fawad Khan).
 The theme song of drama gained popularity among fans and viewer.
 It received mixed reviews from the critics.